 Strauss and Howe have also infiltrated the advertising world; take for an example, a marketing webinar entitled “Millennials: The New Age Heroes,” presented by venerable advertising firm Ogilvy in 2015.
 But here, too, the limits of Howe and Strauss’s theories are evident.
 How can such a diverse generation be categorically defined?

-There is a millennial whoop, a millennial pink, and a list of everything that millennials have killed, from napkins to movie theaters.
 “It’s a million dollar question that you’re asking,” Adam Tucker, the president Ogilvy’s New York agency says.
 “I can tell you only two weeks ago, I was having a challenging discussion with a client, who we just received a brief targeting millennials [from].
 My point to them was it’s just in this year alone maybe the tenth brief I’ve seen from a client focusing on millennials.
 It’s only helpful to us as a starting point in understanding an audience.”

 Tucker, who started his career in advertising in 1993, didn’t worry about generations then.
 He was focused on the 25-54 year olds that could be reached on television.
 Today, as the cohort called millennials begins aging into their earning prime (the median millennial is 25), and the channels advertisers use to communicate become more fragmented than ever, Ogilvy’s clients are looking to reach this generation in a way that didn’t appear necessary for mass-market Baby Boomers and was barely attempted with Gen X.